FreddyVRetro/ISA-PicoMEM/README.md

   - One IRQ Line that can be connected to IRQ 3 or 5 for Rev 1.0, 2,5 or 7 for Rev 1.1.
   - QwiiC Connector (SPI) (Added to V1.1)

-**NEW** PicoMEM LP 1.0 the Low profile variant of the PicoMEM will soon be available !

 **Software :**
   - A Full BIOS with a "Phoenix BIOS Like" text interface in assembly.